Charlie Raglan: Chesterfield

-Raglan signed with Chesterfield in April 2014, with manager Paul Cook describing him as "very much one for the future".
+Raglan signed with Chesterfield in April 2014, with the manager Paul Cook describing him as "very much one for the future".
 He made his League One debut on 30 August, coming on for Sam Hird 29 minutes into a 2–1 victory over former club Port Vale at Vale Park.
 He marked another milestone against his former club, scoring his first Football League goal in a 3–0 win over Port Vale in the return fixture at the Proact Stadium on 10 January.
 He made a total of 25 appearances in the 2014–15 season and helped the "Spireites" to the play-offs, where they were beaten by Preston North End at the semi-final stage.
 He signed a new contract extension at the start of the 2015–16 season, keeping him tied to the club until summer 2017.
 He underwent hernia surgery in February 2016.

 Oxford United

 He joined Oxford United on a five-month loan deal on 31 August 2016.
 Manager Michael Appleton said that "we were looking for someone to cover us at centre-half with Curtis Nelson, Aaron Martin and Joe Skarz all struggling right now and he fits the bill perfectly."
-In January he extended his loan deal until the end of the season despite being kept out of the first team by the form of Chey Dunkley and Curtis Nelson.
-He played a total of 16 games for the "U's" during the 2016–17 campaign, before being released by Chesterfield in May 2017.
+In January he extended his loan deal until the end of the season despite being kept out of the first-team by the form of Chey Dunkley and Curtis Nelson.
+He played a total of 16 games for the "U's" during the 2016–17 campaign before being released by Chesterfield in May 2017.
 He signed a two-year contract with Oxford the following month after stating that "I thoroughly enjoyed last season".

 He ruptured two ligaments on the eve of the new season and was ruled out of action for three months.
-His injury left him unable to feature under manager Pep Clotet, and with the arrival of Robert Dickie caretaker-manager Derek Fazackerley felt that he had enough cover at centre-back to allow Raglan to look for game time elsewhere.
+His injury left him unable to feature under manager Pep Clotet, and with the arrival of Robert Dickie, caretaker manager Derek Fazackerley felt that he had enough cover at centre-back to allow Raglan to look for game time elsewhere.
 On 30 January 2018, he re-joined former club Port Vale in League Two on loan until the end of the 2017–18 season; manager Neil Aspin had quickly needed a centre-back to replace the recalled loanee Tom Anderson.
 He made an excellent debut by helping the "Valiants" to keep a clean sheet in a 0–0 draw with Morecambe at Vale Park on 4 February.
-However he was dropped after a poor performance in a 5–1 defeat to Cheltenham Town six days later, before making a good impression upon his return to the team four weeks later in place of the injured Kyle Howkins.
+However, he was dropped after a poor performance in a 5–1 defeat to Cheltenham Town six days later, before making a good impression upon his return to the team four weeks later in place of the injured Kyle Howkins.